General Information for Campus Employers

 Welcome to Boston College student employment!
 The following general information pertains to the employment of BC Undergraduate, Graduate, and Law students, as well as to non-BC students, hired to work for Boston College and paid an hourly wage or on a weekly pay cycle.

 There are two student employment periods during the year: Summer and academic year.
-Our Summer employment period begins Sunday, May 19, 2013, and ends Saturday, August 31, 2013.
-The academic year employment period begins Sunday, September 1, 2013, and ends Saturday, May 17, 2014.
+Our Summer employment period begins Sunday, May 18, 2014, and ends Saturday, August 30, 2014.
+The academic year employment period begins Sunday, August 31, 2014, and ends Saturday, May 16, 2015.
 During the Summer, students may work a total of 40 hours per week, even if the student is working more than one job for Boston College that Summer.
-During the academic year, students may work a total of 20 hours per week, except during Christmas and Spring breaks, when they may work a total of 40 hours per week, even if the student is working more than one job for Boston College during the academic year.
+During the academic year, students may work a total of 20 hours per week, except during Christmas and Spring breaks when they may work a total of 40 hours per week, even if the student is working more than one job for Boston College during the academic year.

 International students on an F-1 or J-1 visa are limited to working on campus for a total of no more than 20 hours a week while school is in session, as cited in immigration regulations; and, this includes all on-campus jobs, whether hourly paid or stipend paid.
 In addition, international students are only permitted to work full time on campus during vacation periods such as Christmas Break, Spring Break, and over the Summer (if the student is not taking classes).
 Weeks that include a one-day holiday such as Columbus Day or Good Friday are not considered to be vacation periods.